moritzeckardt/Laughy/README.md

 If you have further interest in this app, feel free to look into the fils :)
 Should you find some really bad mistakes or you just wanna give me one or another tip, please hit me up!

-One quick reminder:
+Two quick notes:
+1. Of course, I am well aware that they are plenty of ways to improve the application and make it even more user-friendly (like any other app), but it works great and I am thrilled to work on many other projects.
+Additionally, I have to say that my focus was definitely way more on the code behind, so logic & architecture.
-I developed this application with Xamarin.Forms on windows.
+2. I developed this application with Xamarin.Forms on Windows.
 Therefore I sadly was not able to test the code for iOS (UWP was also ignored).